The Architecture of Autonomy

 - [Ghana’s Digital Crossroads]: A case study on the trade-offs of rapid infrastructure scaling.

 III.
-The Strategic Layer (Policy & Geopolitics)
+The Strategic Layer ( AI, Policy & Geopolitics)

 In a multipolar world, technology is statecraft.
 These articles examine how African nations navigate the competition between global powers.